 Research shows that oral appliance therapy is a safe and effective treatment for mild to moderate obstructive sleep apnea and may be more comfortable than a continuous positive airway pressure (CPAP) mask.

-Dr. Huang creates a device that helps prevent your throat muscles from collapsing and blocking your airway during sleep.
+Halls Family Dentistry uses the best digital imaging and works closely with our lab to create a device that helps prevent your throat muscles from collapsing and blocking your airway during sleep.
 The appliance looks like a sports mouth guard or orthodontic retainer and fits over your upper and lower teeth.

 Obstructive sleep apnea happens when your airway becomes blocked during sleep.
 Oral appliances treat sleep apnea by pushing your tongue and lower jaw slightly forward, keeping your airway clear of obstructions.